top of page

 We Serve the Counties Southeast of Atlanta

-We buy homes from divorcing couples throughout Henry County, Newton County, Rockdale County, Clayton County, Walton County, Butts County, Spalding County, Monroe County, Lamar County, and parts of Dekalb County - including McDonough, Covington, Conyers, Lithonia, and surrounding areas.
+We buy properties with hoarder or extreme cleanup needs throughout Henry County, Newton County, Rockdale County, Clayton County, Walton County, Butts County, Spalding County, Monroe County, Lamar County, and parts of Dekalb County - including McDonough, Covington, Conyers, Lithonia, and surrounding areas.